-My fees are not covered by Alberta Health Services.
-Typically, however, clients who have supplemental insurance through carriers such as Blue Cross, Greenshield, and similar providers, will qualify to have their payments to me reimbursed under these plans.
-Since contracts between insurance companies and employers or umbrella organizations (such as AMA) can vary widely, you will be well served by checking in advance with your carrier.
+Clients who have supplemental insurance through carriers such as Blue Cross, Greenshield, and similar providers, will qualify to have their payments to me reimbursed under these plans.
+Since plans vary widely, you will be well served to check in advance with your carrier.

-My per-session fee is $170.
-I do not charge more for longer sessions.
-I am also available between sessions at no charge for five-minute check in calls or emails.
+My per-session fee is $190 for a 1.5 hour appointment, and $150 for 1 hour.
+I am also available between sessions at no charge to exchange check-in emails.
 I work with folks in a very vulnerable life phase and want to be sure that you are able to appropriately apply the skills and techniques that we have discussed.

 No, you do not.
 While doctors, doulas, and others often do refer the people they support to me, no referral is necessary to make an appointment.

-Dress comfortably, arrive in good time so that you do not feel stressed by the commute, and be ready to learn!
+Dress comfortably, arrive in good time so that you do not feel stressed by the commute, and be ready to collaborate.